Pergamon Altar: Function

-The altar until the close of antiquity
+Until the close of antiquity

 Probably in the 2nd century, the Roman Lucius Ampelius recorded in his liber memorialis ("Notebook"), in Chapter VIII (Miracula Mundi): "At Pergamum there is a great marble altar, 40 feet (12 m) high, with colossal sculptures.
 It also shows a Gigantomachy."

 Besides a comment by Pausanias, who compares sacrificial practice in Olympia with that in Pergamon, this is the only written reference to the altar in all of antiquity.
 This is all the more surprising because the writers of antiquity otherwise wrote a great deal about such works of art, and Ampelius considered the altar to be one of the wonders of the world.
 The absence of written sources from antiquity about the altar has given rise to a number of interpretations.
 One possibility is that the Romans did not regard this Hellenistic altar as important since it did not date from the classic epoch of Greek, especially Attic, art.
 Only this art and later evocation of the associated values were considered significant and worth mentioning.
 This view was held particularly by German researchers starting in the 18th century, especially after the work of Johann Joachim Winckelmann became known.
 The only graphic representations of the altar are on coins of the Roman Empire, which show the altar in a stylized form.

 Since a reassessment of the perception and interpretation of antiquities dating from other than "classical" periods took place in the course of the 20th century, it is undisputed that the great altar of Pergamon is one of the most significant works, if not the apex, of Hellenistic art.
 The Laocoön and His Sons in the Vatican Museums, one of only a very few sculptures which are today regarded as especially fine examples of the art of antiquity, and which was already in antiquity declared to be a "masterpiece surpassing all other works of painting and sculpture", may be based on an original that also came from a Pergamene workshop and was created at about the same time as the altar.
 It is noteworthy that the opponent of the goddess Athena on the side of the Giants, Alcyoneus, strongly resembles Laokoon in posture and portrayal.
 When the frieze fragment was found, a cry was to be heard, "Now we have a Laokoon too!"